nanocosmos/docs/docs/cloud/analytics.md

 There are currently two visibility levels available: full and premium.
 Your Bintu organization is by default set to level "full", with which you can view most of the metrics available on the different dashboards.

-To see advanced metric widgets, e.g. for H5Live player metrics, you need the level "premium" for your organization.
+To see advanced metric widgets, e.g. for H5Live player metrics like "Buffering Play Ratio" or "Average and median of played time in seconds", you need the level "premium" for your organization.
 Please reach out to [sales@nanocosmos.de](mailto:sales@nanocosmos.de) if access to the advanced metric widgets is required.

 ### Filter options